vippsas/vipps-epayment-api/Getting-Started.md

 }'
 ```

 Adjustments to a payment (capture, refund etc) as async.
 You will get a `202 Accepted` response with no body if the action is valid.
 A callback will be sent once the capture is completed.
-Additionally polling on [Get Payment](https://vippsas.github.io/vipps-developer-docs/api/epayment) can be done.
+Additionally, polling on [Get Payment](https://vippsas.github.io/vipps-developer-docs/api/epayment) can be done.
 Once capture is completed the `Payment` object will be updated to reflect this.

 In this case the `aggregate` property will be updated as such: